-Figure 1.2 displays ATN's expense data.
-The payroll at ATN amounted to \$6.5 million.
-This was equal to 76% of ATN's total expenses for FY 2020-21.
-Other expenditures, including depreciation and interest and purchases of supplies and services, made up \$2.1 million.
-When we calculate the impact of these expenditures in Chapter 2, we exclude expenses for depreciation and interest, as they represent a devaluing of ATN's assets rather than an outflow of expenditures.
+Figure 2.2 displays ATN's expense data.
+The payroll at ATN, amounted to \$7.4 million.
+This was equal to 67% of ATN's total expenses for FY 2023-24.
+Other expenditures, including depreciation and purchases of supplies and services, made up \$3.6 million.
+When we calculate the impact of these expenditures in Chapter 3, we exclude depreciation expenses, as they represent a devaluation of ATN's assets rather than an outflow of expenditures.